ejbaran/docs-1/docs/build-apps/setup.md

 ## Indexer Daemon

-Algorand provides a standalone daemon [algorand-indexer](./reference/indexer.md) with reads committed blocks from the Algorand blockchain and maintains a local database of transactions and accounts that are searchable and indexed.
-A [REST API](./reference/rest-apis/indexer.md) is avilable which enables applications developers to perform rich queries.
+Algorand provides a standalone daemon [algorand-indexer](../reference/indexer.md) that reads committed blocks from the Algorand blockchain and maintains a local database of transactions and accounts that are searchable and indexed.
+A [REST API](../reference/rest-apis/indexer.md) is available which enables application developers to perform rich and efficient queries on accounts, transactions, assets, and so forth.

 # Choosing a network
 There are three **public** Algorand Networks paired with the functionality to create **private** networks using any protocol version.